Nityant17/Cybersec-Stuff/Linux_Luminarium/Pondering_Paths.md

 - Used the `ssh -i key hacker@pwn.college` command in the terminal to establish connection between the terminal and [pwn.college](https://pwn.college/)

 ## The Root
-- Commands used:
+- Commands used: `/path/to/program`
-- Thought Process:
+- Thought Process: Need to run a program "pwn" so have to provide the path to the program.
-- Solution:
+- Solution: Start the challenge, input the command `/pwn` to provide the absolute path to the program and run the program.
-- Flag Obtained:
+- Flag Obtained: pwn.college{wTJXuNWgdAtmNcWldhERWicO1lI.dhzN5QDLwMTN0czW}

 ## Program and absolute paths
 - Commands used: